jonaprieto/specs/src/architecture/layers/resources.md

 The above two approaches to encode unbalanced `ptx`s, as well as side constraints, can also be used to implement other concepts beyond intent.

 ## Ownership
-Knowledge of the nullifier key of a Resource (i.e. owning the Resource) is neccessary, but not necessarily sufficient to own a resource.
+Knowledge of the nullifier key of a Resource (i.e. owning the Resource) is necessary, but not necessarily sufficient to own a resource.
 Ownership might further be constrained via the Predicate which can call on Predicates in `resource_dynamic_data` or external resources.

 ## Lifecycle of a Transaction